turingschool/curriculum/source/projects/traffic_spy.markdown

 ### Clone the Project

-1. One team member forks the repository at https://github.com/gschool/traffic_spy
+1. One team member forks the repository at [https://github.com/JumpstartLab/traffic_spy](https://github.com/JumpstartLab/traffic_spy)
-2. Add the second team member as a collaborator
+2. Add the other team members as collaborators

 ### Requirements